emmhe015/diceGame/README.md

 This Dice Game is a simple web-based game driven by JavaScript.
 Two players can take turns rolling a dice, and the score for each player is tracked.
 The game provides a visual representation of the dice rolls and updates the scores dynamically.

-### Content
+## Features
-- **Header**, depending on which player wins, the text in h1 changes.Run by JavaScript.
+- **Header:** The header displays a dynamic message indicating which player is currently winning or if there is a tie.
+This is updated in real-time based on the scores.
-- **Images**, run by JavaScript.
-When the user reload the page, a random dice image appears.
+- **Images:** Each player has a dice image that changes to reflect the result of their dice roll.
+The images are updated dynamically through JavaScript.
-- **Player 1 & Player 2**, indicates which dice belongs to who.
+- **Player Labels:** Clear labels indicate which dice belongs to Player 1 and Player 2.

 ### Testing
 When I first inserted the images, they didn't show at the page.
 I fixed it by adding "assets" in the variabel randomImageSource.